BioJava: Amino acid properties module

 The precise molecular weights for common isotopically labelled amino acids are included in this module.
 There also exists flexibility to define new amino acid molecules with their molecular weights using simple XML configuration files.
 This can be useful where the precise mass is of high importance such as mass spectrometry experiments.

 Protein disorder module

 The goal of this module is to provide users ways to find disorders in protein molecules.
-BioJava includes a Java implementation of the RONN predictor.
+BioJava includes a Java implementation of the predictor.
 The BioJava 3.0.5 makes use of Java's support for multithreading to improve performance by up to 3.2 times, on a modern quad-core machine, as compared to the legacy C implementation.

 There are two ways to use this module: